"Guns kill, and you don't have to be a gun. You are what you choose to be. You choose.

 Films — Animation

 - The Trope Namer is The Iron Giant.
 The Giant is a huge robot who arrives to Earth from outer space.
 He has all kinds of weapons and presumably was designed as a vanguard unit for planetary invasions.
 However, he's injured upon arrival and becomes amnesiac, so he develops a childlike and innocent persona.
+After rescuing to boys from falling and Hogarth runs up to him, the Giant quotes this trope word for word.

 - Lilo & Stitch provides us with an odd example: Stitch was literally designed to be the ultimate war machine, but was involuntarily separated from anything to destroy.
 By the end of the movie, of course, he's become less mindlessly violent and wants to stay.